 Hello!
 My name is Emily, and I am a licensed therapist who is here to help you become your best self.
 Currently, I work as a middle school counselor during the school-day hours, and I love it.
 My experience working as an outpatient therapist has been with people of all ages (from preschool age to older adults), and I believe in treating everyone with respect, sensitivity, and compassion.
 You are here because you are seeking guidance and direction, and I want to help you find yourself.
 Sometimes, life leaves us feeling lost, hopeless, or just plain stressed out.
 My...

-I am licensed in Massachusetts with 12 years of professional work experience.
-I have experience in helping clients with stress and anxiety, coping with addictions, trauma and abuse, & parenting issues.
+I am licensed in Massachusetts and Minnesota with 7 years of professional work experience.
+I have experience in helping clients with stress and anxiety, trauma and abuse, coping with grief and loss, & motivation, self esteem, and confidence.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Revere area if you find it challenging to find therapists accepting new clients.